The Cut (Michigan)

 The Cut is a small river located entirely within Roscommon County in the U.S. state of Michigan.
-The river begins at Higgins Lake and meanders to Houghton Lake at a length of approximately 10 mi.
+Also referred to sometimes as the Cut River, it begins at Higgins Lake and meanders to Houghton Lake at a length of approximately 10 mi.
 It also passes through the small Marl Lake within South Higgins Lake State Park near its source.

 Activities

 Historically, the Cut River served to transport lumber from the Higgins Lake area to Houghton Lake.
 Portions of the river were dredged to allow for lumber transport during the late-1800s, although no remnant of this exist today.

 The Cut is a popular fishing destination because of its calm, undeveloped, and scenic environment, which allows for easy use for smaller canoes and kayaks.
 A single public access point is available at Marl Lake.
 The river only has three bridge crossings: East Higgins Lake Drive, West Lansing Road, and near its mouth along East Houghton Lake Drive (County Road 100).
 A small dam was constructed near the river head, which prevents navigating from Houghton Lake to Higgins Lake without portaging over the dam at Higgins Lake.